-For sheet music, it shows which lines or spaces are to played at a sharp or flat pitch.
+On sheet music, it shows which lines or spaces are to played at a sharp or flat pitch.

-On sheet music this is represented by a series of # or b symbols appearing directly after the clef.
+This is represented by a series of # or b symbols appearing directly after the clef.

 Our example has one sharp on the F line.
 This means the key signature is G.

 A time signature shows you how the music is to be counted, this is by how many beats per bar, and the type of note this beat is based on.

 A time signature will appear at the beginning of the staff after the key signature, like this:

 The top number represents the beats per bar.
 It’s the driving beat to the song which we usually clap, or dance to naturally.